gumaerc-testorg/15.071-spring-2017/content/pages/visualization/assignment-7.md

 What is the age bracket with the most female parolees?

-Exercise 5

-&nbsp;20-24&nbsp;

-&nbsp;25-29&nbsp;

-&nbsp;30-34&nbsp;

-&nbsp;35-39&nbsp;

-Explanation

-Looking at the histogram at the top, we can see that the tallest bar corresponds to the age bracket 35-39.

-CheckShow Answer
+ 20-24

+ 25-29

+ 30-34

+ 35-39

 ## Problem 3.2 - Adding Another Dimension

 Now change the facet\_grid argument to be ".~male" instead of "male~.".
 What does this do?

-Exercise 6

-&nbsp;Creates histograms of the male variable, sorted by the different values of age.&nbsp;
+ Creates histograms of the male variable, sorted by the different values of age.

-&nbsp;Puts the histograms side-by-side instead of on top of each other. &nbsp;
+ Puts the histograms side-by-side instead of on top of each other.

-&nbsp;This doesn't change anything - the plot looks exactly the same as it did before.&nbsp;
+ This doesn't change anything - the plot looks exactly the same as it did before.

-Explanation

 You can create the new plot with the command:

 ggplot(data = parole, aes(x = age)) + geom\_histogram(binwidth = 5) + facet\_grid(.~male)

-This puts the plots side-by-side instead of on top of each other.

-CheckShow Answer

 ## Problem 3.3 - Adding Another DImension